NJHS Essay Examples: Writing Guide, 50 Ideas & Tips

 Body (3-4 paragraphs)

-• Use specific examples (not just general statements).
+• Use specific examples instead of general statements.

 Conclusion (1 paragraph)